 In previous versions of Windows, malware that has admin rights on a single PC could then get access to information (in the form of hashed credentials) of other network users (including service accounts) that were logged on to that machine at the time.
 These hashed credentials could then be used to gain access to other systems on the network spreading the malware until the target data source is found, the data extracted and sent to the attacker.
 This technique of using hashed credentials to gain access to secured resources is known as pass-the-hash and is explained quite well in this Microsoft Security Intelligence Report.

-Restricting admin rights of your users is the first and probably most effective line of defence in this particular scenario.
+Restricting admin rights of your users is the first and probably most effective line of defense in this particular scenario.
 If malware does get installed with admin rights, Device Guard will prevent it from executing unless it has somehow been signed with a signature you trust.
 In the unlikely event of that ever happening – or for devices that are not running Device Guard – Windows 10 can prevent access to these hashed credentials through Credential Guard.

 Credential Guard uses virtualization-based security to isolate and protect the hashed credentials that traditionally were stored in the system memory, rendering them inaccessible to anything other than the Windows Local Security Authority (LSA).